Ollusion

 Ollusion is the third studio album by American R&B singer Omarion.
 It was released on January 12, 2010, by MusicWorks and his own label StarrWorld Entertainment through EMI Label Services.
 The album sold 21,200 copies its first week of sales.

 Background

 In early 2009, after two albums releases with Sony Urban Music, Omarion asked for a release from Epic Records.
 Timbaland was originally set to produce and release his next project under his Interscope Records-distributed Mosley Music Group, but hardly found any time to get involved in the creative process.
-In mid August, he was announced to have joined the roster of rapper Lil Wayne's record label Young Money Entertainment.
+In mid-August, he was announced to have joined the roster of rapper Lil Wayne's record label Young Money Entertainment.
 After rumors surfaced that he was dropped for leaking the song "I Get It In" later that week, it was proven to be false as an interview with Lil Wayne who stated that it was "just business," and that Omarion himself had asked for the release.
-He ultimately released Ollusion on his own imprint, StarrWorld Entertainment, having striked a new deal with EMI by late September 2009.
+He ultimately released Ollusion on his own imprint, StarrWorld Entertainment, having struck a new deal with EMI by late September 2009.